 Another problem is the use of double counting in calculating the cost of urbanizing migrant workers.
 Since the process of urbanizing migrant workers requires additional expenditures for cities, it can also mean a parallel reduction in rural public service expenditures.

-Ultimately, calculating the required expenditure to urbanizing the migrant effectively unlock the consumption potential of a population estimated to be 274 million.
+Ultimately, calculating the required expenditure to urbanizing the migrant population should only be the per capita effectively unlock the consumption potential of a population estimated to be 274 million.

 A change in urbanization policy could